Crescent Cove offers care and support to kids and young adults with a shortened life-expectancy, and to their families who love them.

 - Over 700 children die each year in Minnesota, nearly half of those children could potentially benefit from a children’s hospice home.

-- Only TWO dedicated respite and hospice homes for children exist in the entire United States; one in California and one in Arizona, with Crescent Cove being the third.
+- Only THREE dedicated respite and hospice homes for children exist in the entire United States; one in California and one in Arizona, with Crescent Cove being the third.
 Yet there are currently over 50 children’s hospice homes offering palliative care in the United Kingdom, several in Canada, two in Australia and many others around the world.

 - Most children living with life-threatening conditions who need palliative care have difficulty accessing support, which can result in unnecessary pain and suffering and excruciating strains on families and communities.